-counting the frequency of DEI-related terms in financial documents (10-Ks, 8-Ks, and proxy statements).
-Our descriptive evidence shows that these discussions are most commonly related to employee diversity and equal opportunity in the workforce.
-In addition, firms frequently highlight the existence of policies to create equal opportunities for their workforce regardless of race or gender.

-In the time series, we find a significant increase in the frequency of DEI-related discussions in financial statements, and most of this increase involves terms related to racial diversity and workplace culture.
-The intra-year dispersion of such discussions across firms has also increased significantly over time, indicating that the rise in firm disclosure policies and the amount of DEI discussions has far outpaced the growth in diversity.
+To explore whether firms make misleading statements about diversity in their financial disclosures, we determine the amount of DEI discussion by developing a DEI dictionary and counting the frequency of DEI-related terms in financial documents (10-Ks, 8-Ks, and proxy statements).
+Our descriptive evidence shows these discussions are most commonly related to employee diversity and firm policies to create equal opportunities regardless of race or gender.
+In the time series, we find a significant increase in the frequency of DEI-related discussions in SEC filings, and most of this increase involves terms related to racial diversity and workplace culture.
+Importantly, we also find that the intra-year dispersion of such discussions across firms has also increased significantly over time, indicating the rise in firm disclosure policies, which has far outpaced the growth in diversity.
 These basic descriptive facts suggest the possibility of a growing prevalence of opportunistic DEI disclosures by some firms.

-We next assess the association between a firm's diversity and its propensity to disclose DEI-related commitments.
-We find a positive relationship between diversity and DEI commitment disclosures, indicating that firms with more diversity discuss DEI more frequently.
+We next investigate the association between a firm's diversity and its propensity to disclose DEI-related commitments.
+We find a positive relationship between diversity and DEI disclosures, indicating firms with more diversity discuss DEI more frequently.
 However, this relationship is weak and explains less than 1% of the overall variation in these types of public commitments.
-The substantial amount of unexplained variation suggests that many firms may opportunistically use selective voluntary DEI disclosures to engage in diversity washing.
+The substantial amount of unexplained variation suggests many firms may opportunistically use selective voluntary DEI disclosures to engage in "diversity washing" (i.e., firms misrepresenting their actual commitments to diversity).